JetBrains/amper/docs/src/getting-started/tutorial.md

 ## Step 4.
 Configure Java and Kotlin

-Another typical task is configuring compiler settings, such as language level etc. Here is how we do it in Amper:
+Another typical task is configuring compiler settings, such as language level etc. Here is how we do it in Kargo:

 ```YAML title="module.yaml" hl_lines="9-13"
 product: jvm/app